LISSConsulting/DoubtfulData/README.md

 **`-Path`**

-Specifies the path to the directory where the exported data will be stored.
+The optional parameter Path specifies the path to the directory where the exported data will be stored.

 Default value: $PSScriptRoot\Export